-The growth of technology and digital assets presents significant challenges to efficiency, but also creates opportunities for re-use and linking existing assets.
-These two issues cannot be addressed if those assets are not understood and managed on a government-wide basis.

-Transformational Government demands a single view of the citizen or business, delivered inside an integrated business and channels architecture.
+Digital assets’ can be either data or the technologies that process them.
+These two asset classes represent distinct value chains (depending on whether the technology itself; the data; or both; are of value to a particular stakeholder) but are often treated as an indistinguishable whole, if they are treated as assets at all.
+The prevalence of digital assets presents growing challenges and opportunities will be limited if those assets are not understood and managed on a government-wide basis.Transformational Government demands a single view of the citizen or business, delivered inside an integrated business and channels architecture.
 In terms of ICT, all of this requires governments to learn from private-sector best practice.
 Industry is moving towards a model of company-wide, service-orientated enterprise architecture, where common building blocks using open standards can be re-used to enable flexible and adaptive use of technology to react quickly to changing customer needs and demands.
 Increasingly, companies are gaining even greater efficiency benefits by managing these building blocks as a service, provided not only from within their own ICT architecture but also from within "the Cloud" - the dynamically-scalable set of private and public computing resources now being offered as a service over the Internet.

 Governments are increasingly taking this 'building block' approach to technology development.
 A key starting point is to map out key assets and establish governance processes that enable them to be managed as an asset separately from their original intended use.
 In order to be reused effectively, resources need to be: